r10u3/lego_rc_ir_multitool/README.md

 ### 2. IR Tools
 #### a.
 Features
-* IR tools take keycodes or scancodes and send it to the respective tool
+* IR tools take keycodes or scancodes and send it to the respective tool.
 * There are four types (classes):
   * <code>IR_LIRC</code>: sends keycodes using LIRC's python API.
   * <code>IR_ir_ctl</code>: sends keycodes using ir-ctl via system calls.